nigelhaim/3rdYr_2ndSem/Thesis/Localized Regions/Microbleed detection through localized regions.md

 **T2*-weighted MRI Microbleed detection***

 A study conducted by Anthony et al. (2021) on applying localization that automatically detects microbleeds in T2*-weighted MRI data.
 They demonstrated the detection of CMB over cross-sectional and longitudinal scans ideally for large-scale studies.
-The algorithm identifies CMB through the anatomical localization on brain atlases.
+The algorithm known as MAGIC, identifies CMB through the anatomical localization on brain atlases.

 Their data consists of T1-weighted images, T2*-weighted  SWI, and T2*-weighted GRE Magnetic resonance images with T1-wighted and T2*-weighted images uses the same parameters.
 The data was visually inspected and determined the microbleeds and its location by three raters (IBM with over eight years of experience, EA and AGC with two years of experience).
 Fleiss' kappa was used for interrater and intra-rater for the assessment of microbleeds (Anthony et al., 2021).